imjbassi/MonkeyType-AutoTyper/README.md

 At the bottom, the WPM is meant to be changed before running the script: `typing_wpm = 150` This number is not completely accurate but it will get you around the number.
 Set it to whatever you want.

-The script is toggled through the `SHIFT` key, it stops after it completes its process.
+The script is toggled through the `SHIFT` key.

+Does not pass bot detection so use at your own risk.